404NotFound-Error/Daily-Record/README.md

 2026/1/13
 i hate class on 8am
-learn the informed & uninformed search this morning read till p65 of Haskell
+learn the informed & uninformed search this morning
+read till p65 of Haskell
-doing my group project, they decided to make a terminal-based Gomoku game
+doing my group project, they decided to make a terminal-based Gomoku game finish writing the CNF solver

+2026/1/14
+the server login went wrong, i'll have group meeting this Friday so i start panic